Skip to main content

 npx hardhat lz:oapp:wire --oapp-config layerzero.config.ts

-For each pathway on your config file, this task will call:
+For each pathway in your config file, this task will call the following:

 fromContract.OApp.setPeer